 - 1. Enqueue accepts one value $x \in V$ as argument, returns nothing: Enqueue(x, -) - 2.
-Dequeue accepts no argument, returns one value $x \in V$ : Dequeue(-, x)
+Dequeue accepts no argument, returns one value $x \in V$ : Dequeue(-,x)

 A sequence $\rho$ of Enqueue and Dequeue instances is legal iff every Dequeue instance returns the argument of the first previous Enqueue instance in $\rho$ whose argument has not already been returned by a Dequeue instance.
-If no such Enqueue instance exists, Dequeue returns the special value $\bot$ , indicating empty queue.
+If no such Enqueue instance exists, Dequeue returns the special value $\perp$ , indicating empty queue.

 In this style of definition, state is implicit, defined by the sequence of past operations.
-This is sufficiently descriptive, as determinism implies that following the same steps will yield the same state, and is convenient for proving an algorithm correct.
+This is sufficiently descriptive, as determinism implies that following the same steps will yield the same state, and is convenient for proving an algorithm correct, as we can induct on the sequence of operation instances.
 However, it is not necessarily easy to compare two different sequences to determine whether they end in equivalent states.
 For contrast, we could also define a queue by state: